simonvh/gimmemotifs-manuscript/manuscript.md

 multiclass regression [@6chpTZMZ] and L1 regularized
 regression (LASSO).

-To combine different measures of motif significance or activity into a single score, ranks are assigned for each individual method and combined using rank aggregation based on order statistics [@dTwzcIZ4].
-This results in a probability of finding a motif at all observed positions.
-We use a Python implemention based on the method used in the R package RobustRankAggreg
-[@15HHsoLKA].
-The rank aggregation is performed twice, once with the ranks reversed to generate both positively and negatively associated motifs.

 ## Clustering to create the gimme.vertebrate.v5.0 motif database

 We collected all motifs from the following databases: CIS-BP v1.02 [@1Df4blqEs], ENCODE [@jUNvk96Q], Factorbook [@YuvogFWT], HOCOMOCO v11 [@1FStCACaF], HOMER v4.10 [@14naBuW39], JASPAR 2018 vertebrates [@XrrO63jn] and SwissRegulon [@WubLhyiX].
 Motif similarity was calculated using Pearson correlation of motif scores profiles [@AxXzJVRV;@1LM2RTcx] using a sequence that contains each 7-mer or its reverse complement [@PF2d1YvC].
 We then clustered the motifs using agglomerative clustering with complete linkage and connectivity constraints where only motifs with a Pearson r >= 0.5 were considered as neighbors.
 The number of clusters was set to 1600.
 After clustering, we discarded all motifs were the sum of the information content of all positions was less than 5.
 The clustered database, gimme.vertebrate.v5.0, is distributed with GimmeMotifs.